-Join us at 7 pm, March 6, for a unique acoustic tour around the world with internationally acclaimed acoustic ecologist Gordon Hempton.
-We’ll listen to sunrise circle the globe, hear snow melt and whales sing, and discover that the Earth is music—clear enough to hum all day.
-This presentation, in the Sanctuary Hall of the Quimper Unitarian Universalist Fellowship, will change the way you look and listen to the world around you!
+On March 6, 2014, we joined for a unique acoustic tour around the world with internationally acclaimed acoustic ecologist Gordon Hempton.
+We listened to sunrise circle the globe, heard snow melt and whales sing, and discovered that the Earth is music—clear enough to hum all day.

 His passion for natural environments and their signature sounds have led Hempton to circle the globe three times to document and record them.
 He speaks widely on the importance of listening and the evolutionary consequences of human hearing sensitivity being attuned to the natural environment and capable of detecting sounds over great distances.
 In Hempton’s words, “Silence—that is, the sounds of nature—is an endangered species.
 Yet, far from being a luxury, silence is an essential requirement of a full life, the think tank of the soul.”

 Hempton provides professional audio services to media producers, including Microsoft, Smithsonian, National Geographic, and Discovery Channel.
 His sound portraits also were featured in the national PBS television documentary, “Vanishing Dawn Chorus,” which earned him an Emmy.